ShubbeLeontij/sightgenerator/README.md

 fontSizeMult - labels size.
 The final value will depend on this parameter and zoom.

 minFontSize - minimum value of fontSizeMult.
-It is necessary in order to lines don't disappear for tanks with large zoom.
+It is necessary in order to see labels tanks with small zoom.

 badZoomThreshold - zoom threshold for rangefinder type selection